alchemydc/btcrecover/.ai/memory-bank/systemPatterns.md

 ## Key Technical Decisions
 - Use Python for both backend and GUI for compatibility and ease of integration.
 - Security-first: all sensitive data handled in-memory, never sent externally.
-- GUI framework selection prioritizes simplicity, cross-platform support, and permissive licensing (FreeSimpleGUI chosen).
+- GUI framework selection prioritizes simplicity, cross-platform support, and permissive licensing
 - GUI supports user-selectable input type (Token List or Password List) and passes correct flag to backend.
 - Tooltips provided for all input fields to improve usability.
 - Advanced options visibility logic: attempted explicit boolean handling for hiding, reverted to original logic after issue persisted.